 d.
 Successors and Assigns.
-Company (and any Person that acquires a majority interest of the equity of Company or substantially all of its assets), may sell or assign this Agreement or any of our rights, economic benefits, or obligations under this Agreement, to any Person without your permission or consent.
-However, you may not assign this Agreement, whether voluntarily or by operation of law, or any of your rights, economic benefits (including but not limited to the Higher Education or Training), or obligations under this Agreement, except with Company's prior written consent.
-Except as otherwise provided in this Agreement, this Agreement, and the rights and obligations of the parties hereunder, will be binding upon and inure to the benefit of their respective successors, assigns, heirs, executors, administrators and legal representatives.
+We (and any Person that acquires a majority interest of the equity of Company or substantially all of its assets), may sell and/or assign this Agreement and/or any of our rights, economic benefits or obligations under this Agreement, to any other Person without your permission or consent.
+However, you may not assign this Agreement, whether voluntarily or by operation of law, or any of your rights, economic benefits (including but not limited to the Higher Education or Training) or obligations under this Agreement, except with our prior written consent.
+Except as otherwise provided in this Agreement, this Agreement, and the rights and obligations of the Parties hereunder, will be binding upon and inure to the benefit of their respective successors, assigns, heirs, executors, administrators and legal representatives.

 e.
 Severability.
-Except as set forth in the in Section 20 (Arbitration of Claims Against Company), if one or more provisions of this Agreement are held to be unenforceable under applicable law or the application thereof to any Person or circumstance shall be invalid or unenforceable to any extent, then (i) such provision shall be excluded from this Agreement to the minimum extent necessary so that this Agreement will otherwise remain in full force and effect and enforceable, (ii) the balance of this Agreement shall be interpreted as if such provision were so excluded and (iii) the remainder of this Agreement shall be enforceable in accordance with its terms.
+Except as set forth in the in Section 19 (Arbitration), if one or more provisions of this Agreement are held to be unenforceable under applicable law or the application thereof to any Person or circumstance shall be invalid or unenforceable to any extent, then (i) such provision shall be excluded from this Agreement to the minimum extent necessary so that this Agreement will otherwise remain in full force and effect and enforceable, (ii) the balance of this Agreement shall be interpreted as if such provision were so excluded and (iii) the remainder of this Agreement shall be enforceable in accordance with its terms.

 f.
 Governing Law.
-The validity, interpretation, construction and performance of this Agreement, all acts and transactions pursuant to this Agreement, and the rights and obligations of the Parties under this Agreement shall be governed by, construed, and interpreted in accordance with the laws of the State of New York, without giving effect to principles of conflicts of law.
+The validity, interpretation, construction and performance of this Agreement, and all acts and transactions pursuant to this Agreement and the rights and obligations of the Parties under this Agreement shall be governed by, construed and interpreted in accordance with the laws of the State of New York, without giving effect to principles of conflicts of law.

 g.
 Notices.
-Any notice, consent, demand or request required or permitted to be given under this Agreement shall be in writing and, except as otherwise provided, shall be deemed sufficient: (i) when sent by email from you to Leif, as the Company's processing agent, at team@leif.org or to such other email address as Company or Leif may provide to you from time to time, and (ii) when sent by Company or h.
+Any notice, consent, demand or request required or permitted to be given under this Agreement shall be in writing and, except as otherwise provided, shall be deemed sufficient (i) when sent by email from you to Leif, as the Company's processing agent, at team@leif.org or to such other email address as the Company or Leif may provide to you from time to time, and (ii) when sent by Company or Leif to you via email at the email address you last provided to Company or Leif.

+h.
 Execution; Electronic Transactions.
 This Agreement may be executed electronically or manually.
 Execution may be completed in counterparts (including both counterparts that are executed on paper and counterparts that are electronic records and executed electronically), which together shall constitute a single agreement.
 Any copy of this Agreement (including a copy printed from an image of this Agreement that has been stored electronically) shall have the same legal effect as an original.